openproduce/marzipan/INSTALL.md

   Now do the same for tty2 and tty3 if desired.

-  Next reboot.
-You should find ALT-F1 through ALT-F3 run concurrent copies of the register, and ALT-F4 etc are available for administrative login.
+  Now reboot.
+You should find ALT-F1 through ALT-F3 run separate copies of the POS, and ALT-F4 etc are available for administrative login.

 # Installing the web tools: